MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Netherlands/how-to-set-up-standard-sales-or-purchase-lines.md

 manager: "edupont"
 ---
 # How to: Set Up Standard Sales or Purchase Lines
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can specify how the standard sales or purchase codes will be entered when you are creating the specified sales or purchase documents.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can specify how the standard sales or purchase codes will be entered when you are creating the specified sales or purchase documents.

  The following procedure describes how to set up a standard sales line, but the same steps apply to setting up standard purchase lines in the **\($ N\_460 Purchases & Payables Setup $\)** window.